 Managing Extended Family and Friends

 There is no one that will love your little one more than your close friends and family.
 You really do need them to help you through this new transition.
 Under normal circumstances, having a constant stream of visitors can be a little overwhelming.
-With current health concerns, you have an entire set of issues to deal with – the upside is everyone is more aware of their surroundings and keeping everything clean and sanitized.
+With a newborn whose immune system is fragile, your first priority is keeping your family healthy.
+Most people know not to stop by if they are unwell, but it never hurts to have conversations about wellness with visitors before their arrival.

 Continually check in with your partner to see how they’re doing with the guests.
 They’ve just been through a lot and might not be up for visitors or might need to rest.